 Look on Airbnb and Other Hospitality Marketplace Sites

-Another option that you should look into when shopping for accommodations for any trip is hospitality marketplace services such as Airbnb and Vrbo.
-These services act as online market places where you can go to rent anything from whole houses, apartments, or even just single rooms to stay in during your trip.
+Another tip for infrequent travelers when shopping for accommodations for any trip is hospitality marketplace services such as Airbnb and Vrbo.
+These services act as online marketplaces where you can go to rent anything from whole houses, apartments, or even just single rooms to stay in during your trip.
 The site acts as the facilitator to take payment, provide booking details, and take reviews.

 I have used both of these services during my travels and have had nothing but great experiences with them.
 In some cases, renting a house or apartment and splitting the cost with your travel mates can be significantly cheaper than booking a hotel room or rooms.
 This is especially true if you are traveling with a group.

 Of all the tips for infrequent travelers to save money on accommodations, this oldie but goodie may be the most effective.
 Instead of focusing on hotels, try looking at hostels when you travel.
 Hostels are inexpensive lodging establishments that cater to low budget travelers.